FinalCAD/csv2hash/README.md

 Pasrer can take several parameters like that:

 ```
-	definition, file_path_or_data, break_on_failure=true, ignore_blank_line=false
+	definition, file_path_or_data, ignore_blank_line=false
 ```

-in file_path_or_data attribubte you can pass directly an Array of data (Array with 2 dimensions) really useful for testing, if you don't care about blank lines in your CSV you can ignore them.
+in file_path_or_data attribute you can pass directly an Array of data (Array with 2 dimensions) really useful for testing, if you don't care about blank lines in your CSV you can ignore them.

 ### Response